© G.V. 01-09-2012, All Rights Reserved

 but why the heavens caused that evil wreck?

-the ship had spent her masts, in waves and storm.
+the vessel spent her masts, within the storm.

 The Mistral spoke that night, 'the ship was split',

-and he was there in unworldly faint light,
+and he was there inside the faint starlight,

-he smiled - she guessed that he didn't know of it,
+he smiled - she guessed that he knew naught of it,

-- how was his smile angelical and bright!
+- how was his face angelical and bright!

 He kissed her face (or so she thought), and hair,